hannesveit/wordle-solver/README.md

 $ python3 solver.py
 Example: secret = "PUFFY", guess = "FUNNY" --> enter colors "yg--g"

-Enter your guess ("LATER" if left blank):
+Suggestions: LATER, ALTER, ALERT, IRATE, AROSE, STARE, RAISE, ARISE, LEARN, RENAL Your guess (leave blank to choose "LATER"):
-Enter colors for "LATER": yg---
+Enter colors for "LATER": --y-y

-Enter your guess ("SADLY" if left blank):
-Enter colors for "SADLY": -g-y-
-Enter your guess ("CAVIL" if left blank):
+Suggestions: TORUS, SHORT, FROST, SNORT, SPORT, STORY, SHIRT, TURBO, STORK, STORM Your guess (leave blank to choose "TORUS"):
-Enter colors for "CAVIL": -g--g
+Enter colors for "TORUS": ygy--

-Enter your guess ("BANAL" if left blank):
+Suggestions: ROBOT
+Your guess (leave blank to choose "ROBOT"):
-Enter colors for "BANAL": ggggg
+Enter colors for "ROBOT": ggggg

 Yay!
-BANAL!
+ROBOT!
 ```

 In each round, you can accept the guessed word by hitting enter, or enter your own
-guess instead if you don't like the suggestion.
+guess instead if you don't like the top suggestion.
 Then enter the colors that Wordle
 gave you for this guess.

-You can also play with word lengths other than 5 or use custom dictionaries:
+You can also play with word lengths other than 5, use custom dictionaries, and adjust
+the number of suggestions displayed in each round:

 ```
 $ python3 solver.py -h
-usage: solver.py [-h] [-n LEN] [-d DICT]
+usage: solver.py [-h] [-n LEN] [-d DICT] [-s SUGG]

 A simple Wordle solver.

-optional arguments:
+options:
   -h, --help            show this help message and exit -n LEN, --len LEN     wordle length
   -d DICT, --dict DICT  dictionary file
+  -s SUGG, --sugg SUGG  number of suggestions
 ```

 ### Using docker